IRS Hold Time in 2026

 Current IRS hold times

-The biggest factor is the calendar.
-During tax season — roughly January through April — hold times balloon to 45 minutes to over 2 hours.
-During the 2024 filing season (January-April), the IRS received over 34 million calls — nearly half its annual volume in just four months (IRS Data Book).
+The other big factor is the calendar.
+Every figure above is a filing-season number — the IRS takes close to half its annual call volume between January and April.
 February and March are the worst, when millions of people are calling about their refunds, W-2 issues, and filing questions.
 April is chaos, especially the closer you get to the filing deadline.

-From May through December, things calm down considerably.
-Hold times drop to 15 to 30 minutes, and you'll sometimes get through in under 10.
-If your issue isn't time-sensitive, waiting until the off-season is the single best thing you can do.
+From May through December, things calm down considerably: call volume falls and so does the wait.
+If your issue isn't time-sensitive, waiting until after April 15 is the single best thing you can do.

 Hold times by day of the week